stadium-software/responsive-datagrid/Readme.md

 ## Application Setup
 1. Check the *Enable Style Sheet* checkbox in the application properties

-## Database, Connector and DataGrid

-1. Use the instructions from [this repo](https://github.com/stadium-software/samples-database) to setup the database and DataGrid for this sample
-2. Assign a class to the DataGrid, like "datagrid-responsive".
-This class will be used to identify the DataGrid that will become responsive.

 ## Global Script

 1. Create a Global Script and name it "ResponsiveDataGrid"